The Best Way to Boil Sweet Potatoes

 Learn how to boil sweet potatoes.
 Plus, get their nutritional information.

 Sweet potatoes are quite the versatile vegetable.
 Incredibly satisfying with its sweetness and texture, this tuber can wear many hats.
-But going back to basics, this is how you should boil sweet potatoes.
-The process will be the same whether you keep the skins on or not.
+When it comes to cooking sweet potatoes, you can bake sweet potatoes in the oven, microwave them or boil them.
+The process for boiling sweet potatoes will be the same whether you keep the skins on or not.
 Boiled sweet potatoes are filling and make a simple side.
 Here, we give you tips on how to boil sweet potatoes and how to serve them.